winstonbecker/scCRC_continuum/README.md

 *scATAC_project_diseased_cells.R*
 -script for projecting scATAC cells into normal reference

+#### WGS Analysis Scripts ####
+-scripts are in the WGS folder.
+Mutect2_commandLineDirections.sh has the command line entries for running the 2 other scripts.

 **Questions/Comments:**

 For comments/questions, please either add a GitHub issue or email wbecker@stanford.edu.